visualbis/VV-Docs/docs/admin-guide/settings/user-dashboard.md

     <p>Custom Dashboards</p>
   </div>

-* The Details icon give a summary of the Dashboard settings.
+* The Details icon gives a summary of the Dashboard settings.

   <div class="center">
     <Zoom>